|

 Zawadi -- The Gift of Tea

-Robert Kamau Kihanya left Kenya in 1983, intent on securing a US college degree in food science.
+| Otiri Primary School pupils in Kenya's Busia district poses with their teachers after receiving bedding and other personal supplies from the Oakland-based Zawadi Tea Company. | Robert Kamau Kihanya left Kenya in 1983, intent on securing a US college degree in food science.
 Instead, he wound up with a BA in business administration.
 When he returned to Kenya in 2002, Kihanya discovered his small Kikuyu village ravaged by AIDS.
 He decided to do something to help the 1.1 million Kenyan children orphaned by AIDS.
 Kihanya returned to Oakland, California and founded the Zawadi African Tea, a company whose business plan involves "blending commerce and humanitarianism."

 "Zawadi" means "gift" -- an apt name, since Kihanya channels 7.5% of company profits to the Kenyan AIDS-Orphan Rescue Campaign, which provides clothing, shelter and education for children in western Kenya.

 For 400 years, powerful British merchants monopolized the tea trade.
 Kihaya's struggling business was the first independent company to offer pure Kenyan black tea in the US.
-The tea, which is grown organically in the Kenyan highlands by family farmers, comes in three varieties -- Karibu (“Welcome”) and Safari are spiced with cinnamon, nutmeg, cardamom, clove, ginger and pepper; Jambo (“Hello”) is a dark brew for java-junkies who want a healthy boost with half the caffeine.
+The tea, which is grown organically in the Kenyan highlands by family farmers, comes in three varieties -- Karibu (Welcome) and Safari are spiced with cinnamon, nutmeg, cardamom, clove, ginger and pepper; Jambo (Hello) is a dark brew for java-junkies who want a healthy boost with half the caffeine.

 Kihanya began by supplying loose tea to local gourmet shops, cafes and supermarkets, preparing each package by hand.
 The response was so strong that Kihanya recently introduced individual tea bags for home enjoyment.
 Drinking black tea is not only good for the soul, it's good for the body.
 The Tea Council of the USA reports that antioxidant-rich black tea is more effective than green tea in lowering bad cholesterol (LDL) and boosting good cholesterol (HDL).